junxit/us-congress-code/title-10/chapter-4/sec-139c.md

 ### References in Text

 The Defense Production Act of 1950, referred to in subsec. (b)(12), is act Sept.
 8, 1950, ch.
 932, 64 Stat.
-798, which is classified generally to section 2061 et seq. of Title 50, Appendix, War and National Defense.
-Title I of the Act is classified generally to section 2071 et seq. of Title 50, Appendix.
-Title III of the Act is classified generally to section 2091 et seq. of Title 50, Appendix.
-For complete classification of this Act to the Code, see section 2061 of Title 50, Appendix, and Tables.
+798, which was classified generally to section 2061 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 55 (§ 4501 et seq.) of Title 50.
+Titles I and III of the Act are classified generally to subchapters I (§ 4511 et seq.) and II (§ 4531 et seq.), respectively, of chapter 55 of Title 50.
+Section 2 of the Act is classified to section 4502 of Title 50.
+For complete classification of this Act to the Code, see Tables.
 Subsection (b)(9), referred to in subsec. (c), was redesignated subsection (b)(8) of this section, by Pub.
 L. 112–239, div.
 A, title IX, § 901(a)(2), Jan.
 2, 2013, 126 Stat.
 1864.

 ### Prior Provisions